Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 To perform the procedures in this topic, you must first meet the following requirements:

--   The logical components in the data and application tiers of Team Foundation must be installed, although in the case of TFS itself, not necessarily configured.
+-   The logical components in the data and application tiers of Azure DevOps must be installed, although in the case of Azure DevOps Server itself, not necessarily configured.
 These tiers include IIS, SQL Server, and any additional components you might have integrated, such as SharePoint Products, Team Foundation Build, Release Management and SQL Server Reporting Services.

-    The procedures in this topic refer to the server or servers that are running the logical components in the application tier for Team Foundation and the data tier for Team Foundation.
-The application and data tiers might be running on the same server or multiple servers, as described in [Team Foundation Server install guide](../install/get-started.md).
+    The procedures in this topic refer to the server or servers that are running the logical components in the application and data tiers for Azure DevOps.
+The application and data tiers might be running on the same server or multiple servers, as described in [Azure DevOps Server install guide](../install/get-started.md).

 -   You must have a certification authority (CA) from which you can issue certificates, or have subscribed to a third-party certifying authority with a trusted chain.
 This topic assumes that you are using Certificate Services as your CA, but you can use any CA that you have configured for your deployment, or certificates from a trusted third-party certification authority.
 If you do not have a certification authority, you can install Certificate Services and configure one.
 For more information, see the one of the following sets of documentation on the Microsoft website: